polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-cli-local-code.md

 Polyaxon CLI provides a command: `polyaxon ops upload --help` which has more options that allows to upload artifacts to an already created experiment independently of its current status.

-This command is helpful if you need to upload some artifacts or some code, or resume a previous operation with different information.
+This command is helpful if you need to upload some artifacts or some code, or resume a previous operation with different artifacts.